Declared and undeclared areas

-- Check the tick box to apply for a Photo Card (if applicable).
+- Check the tick box to apply for a NSW Photo Card (if applicable).

 - Make sure you have all your documentation and any additional items (if applicable).

-- Visit a service centre and lodge your application.
+- Visit a service centre to sit the rider knowledge test and lodge your application.

-- You can practise for the Driver Knowledge Test (class R) online.
+- You can practise for the rider knowledge test online.

-- When you apply for or renew a licence card or Photo Card at a service centre, it will be posted to you at no extra cost, generally within 5 working days.
+- When you apply for a licence card or NSW Photo Card at a service centre, it will be posted to you at no extra cost, generally within 5 working days.